lumoyano/LockscreenPlanets/README.md

 - Create and store Canvas elements as individual class objects
 - Fix selection menus to keep them from applying changes to elements upon selection
 - Align position of elements with current system time
-- Fullscreen view if not background option to see the animation